TheThingsIndustries/lorawan-stack-docs/doc/content/devices/atecc608a/claim.md

 ## Import Manifest

-Go to the Console of The Things Join Server, e.g.
+Visit the Console of The Things Join Server, e.g.:

 `https://<tenant-id>.join.cloud.thethings.industries/console`

-Go to the **Applications** and select your application.
+Go to the **Applications** menu and select your application.

 Go to **Devices** and click **Import Devices** button in the upper right.